3 Out Of 70 As A Percentage

 Double-Check Your Data

-Always double-check the data you are using to ensure that the "Part" and the "Whole" are correctly identified.
+Always double-check the data you are using to see to it that the "Part" and the "Whole" are correctly identified.
 Errors in the initial data can lead to significant inaccuracies in the resulting percentage.

 • Example: If you are calculating the percentage of sales from a particular region, make sure you have the correct total sales for that region and the correct overall sales figure for the company.